helium2plus1997/Projects/Time Series Classification_quantica_HeerokBanerjee/readme.txt

 4. If you had more time, what improvements would you make, and in what order of priority?

-1. I would have classified with neural networks, preferably an LSTM model.
+	1. I would have classified with neural networks, preferably with an LSTM model.

-2. I would have fine tuned the learning parameters as per the sample size.
+	2. I would have fine-tuned the learning parameters as per the sample size.